yairlempert/joshua-rainbow/content/darkroom/id-11/guide.md

-9. At this stage you can open your development tank and inspect the sides of the film for edge markings and frame numbers to ensure it's developed, but don't remove it from the spiral yet!
+9. At this stage you can open your development tank and inspect the sides of the film for edge markings and frame numbers to ensure it's developed.
+You likely won't be able to see images while the film is wrapped around the spiral, but don't remove it yet!

-10. Put your film back in its development tank and leave it under running water under the tap for 5 more minutes.
+10. Put your film back in its development tank and leave it under a running tap for 5 more minutes.
     In the meantime, you can:

     1. Pour the **fixer** (will smell of vinegar) back into its bottle as it can be reused.
     2. Pour the **developer** (ID-11) back into its bottle as it can be reused.
+    3. **Important:** Please don't mix up the fixer and developer.
+If you do accidentally pour fix into developer or developer into fix, [contact a darkroom officer](#contact) **IMMEDIATELY**.
-    3. You can reuse **stop** (which will normally be yellow) until it turns purple.
+    4. You can reuse **stop** (which will normally be yellow) until it turns purple.
 Unless you're going to reuse it immediately, pour it down the drain.
-    4. Rinse out the measuring cylinders you used and leave them to dry.
+    5. Rinse out the measuring cylinders you used and leave them to dry.
-    5. Wipe down the wet bench with paper towels.
+    6. Wipe down the wet bench with paper towels.
-    6. Remove your gloves, and return your other PPE to where it belongs.
+    7. Remove your gloves, and return your other PPE to where it belongs.
-    7. Return any tools (scissors, bottle opener...) to their drawers.
+    8. Return any tools (scissors, bottle opener...) to their drawers.
-    8. Put your scrap film/backing paper/film canisters in the bin.
+    9. Put your scrap film/backing paper/film canisters in the bin.
-    9. **Important:** Mark off how many films you developed on the **developer** (ID-11) bottle's labels!
+    10. **Important:** Mark down how many films you developed so the next person knows how much they need to compensate their development time!